-The entire suite of NXDNTM transmitter tests are available in R8100 Monitor mode after the NXDNTM soft key is pressed - see Figure 3.2.8.6.1-1.
-During radio transmission the R8100 continuously measures the quality of the transmitted 4FSK signal.
+The entire suite of NXDNTM transmitter tests are available in R8600 Monitor Mode after the NXDNTM soft key is clicked (see Figure 3.2.8.6.1-1).
+During radio transmission, the R8600 continuously measures the quality of the transmitted 4FSK signal.
 Numerical results are displayed as Symbol Deviation and Modulation Fidelity in the NXDNTM zone.
-Framing is decoded to display the Radio Access Number (RAN)..
-When the Eye Diagram is selected in the Display Zone, the R8100 overlays the modulation response over four "target" crossing points for an ideal NXDNTM signal.
+Framing is decoded to display the Radio Access Number (RAN).
+When the Eye Diagram is selected in the Display Zone, the R8600 overlays the modulation response over four "target" crossing points for an ideal NXDNTM signal.
 BER tests require use of the manufacturer's RSS to place the radio in a special test mode.